 Despite also running an online agency, Dad/Mike still opts into the digital nomad lifestyle, more so opting into the flexibility aspect.
 Although his ‘base’ is still in the Midlands for those purposes, he is still able to take a couple of trips a month – exploring somewhere new and setting up shop as a remote worker.

 Lara has often, on the blog, been referred to as our ‘original digital nomad’.
 She spent a number of years, running all over the world – seeing anything and everything.
 She went full nomad from the start and loved every minute of it.
-She still does so now, combining the online work with other freelancing work too.
+Now, she still does all that whilst combining the online work with other freelancing work too.

 Peter used remote work as an opportunity to help fund his time at University.
 Studying to be a doctor, meant the flexibility was a perfect fit.
 He was able to put in work around his uni schedule and mould it to suit him.
 Having now graduated, and in his Junior Doctor training, he does less work as a digital nomad – but still pops in and out every now and then.
 I mean he is a Doctor after all, so there’s only so much ‘free’ time he has!

-Sam has been based in London for a number of years now, and similarly to Lara, he now utilises the remote work aspect alongside his job.
-Providing the extra flexibility and freedom, that allows him to do what he wants.
+I, Sam, have been based in London for a number of years now, and similarly to Lara, I now utilise the remote work aspect alongside my other job.
+Providing the extra flexibility and freedom, that allows me to do what he wants.
 It is has also allowed me to set up my new business, Florence + Blank.

 I think it’s a common misconception that this can be ‘easy work’.
 Let me tell you, it’s not.